LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### Data Cleansing

-Since there are currently 8,620 records scattered in 19 types of places, we first merge similar types of area types to conform to the meaning of the data.
-Then, for simplicity, we only focus on four major area types: general communities, transportation areas, industrial areas, and industrial-adjacent communities.
-We rearrange the data using the following code:
+We started with 8,620 records from 19 different types of places.
+To make things clearer, we combined similar place types and narrowed our focus to four main categories: general communities, transportation areas, industrial areas, and communities near industrial zones.
+We organized the data using a specific code:

 ```python
 for datapoint in Data: